 53. A panel comprised of international thought leaders on renewable energy and gas, including the chairs of the Group of Experts on Gas and the group’s Task Force on Renewable Energy and Gas shared their views and experience.
 The discussion included addressing the question of how to do renewable energy “right” and the role of gas in increasing the uptake of renewable energy, particularly vis-à-vis the Work Plans of the two Groups of Experts on Gas and Renewable Energy.

-54. Panellists agreed that for a sustainable energy future, a good balance of all energy sources was necessary and that building on the existing natural gas network combined with energy efficiency and smart integration of renewable energy was the most logical available option.
+54. Panellists indicated that for a sustainable energy future, a good balance of all energy sources was necessary and that building on the existing natural gas network combined with energy efficiency and smart integration of renewable energy was the most logical available option.
 Other aspects mentioned included decentralised gas systems with a view to a low-carbon future and power by pipe.
 The aspect of how to do renewable energy “right” involves knowing and integrating the right technologies at the right time and place in order to build the lowest cost opportunities.
 An example of the largest dispatchable biomass facility in North America was provided.

 55. Views were presented on the role of natural gas in optimizing renewable energy.
 The newly created Task Force on Renewable Energy and Gas under the Group of Experts on Gas will start its work on defining the challenges.
 Important in this aspect will be future alliances and partnerships between renewable energy and gas providers.
 This alignment requires a systems approach, reliance on markets and key partnerships with changed priorities and a new market outlook.
 Panellists exchanged views on the complementarity and competitiveness of the two fuel sources during the transition to a more secure and low-carbon future.
 Proper alignment of the two depends on national circumstances, sector, legal systems, compensations, a systems approach, “functioning” market mechanisms, energy pricing, a price on carbon, and future outlook.
 Steps taken today will have a huge impact on the future vision and implementation of a sustainable energy system.